munkhdorj-m/Pseudocode-exercise-7-Array/README.md

 ## Exercise 1

-Find average of list elements.
+Check if given string is in an array.

     Example:
+    Input: ["Hi","Code","World","Eat","Sleep"], Search="Hi"
+    Output: Yes
-    Input: [1,2,3,4,5]
+    Input: ["World","Eat","Sleep"], Search="Hi"
-    Output: 3
+    Output: No

 ## Exercise 2

-Find smallest element in a list.

-    Example:
-    Input: [1,4,8,10,15]
-    Output: 1
+Generate 20 numbers that are strictly larger than previous number and add them to an array.

 ## Exercise 3

-Find index number of highest number.
-Suppose index starts from 1.
+Declare 2 array, then calculate the average of three consecutive values from Array1 and insert the result to Array2.

     Example:
-    Input: [1,5,9,3,4]
+    Input: [1,2,3,4,5,6,7,8,9]
-    Output: 3
+    Output: [2,5,8]

 ## Exercise 4

-Reverse the elements of a array in place.
+Find the index of an given element in an array.
+Suppose index starts from 1.

     Example:
+    Input: [1,2,3,4,5] Search=4
+    Output: 4
-    Input: [1,2,3,4,5]
+    Input: [1,2,3,4,5] Search=10
-    Output: [5,4,3,2,1]
+    Output: -1
 ---